espsrc/pysnacks_1/README.md

 # Pysnacks 1

-Tht PySnacks 1 virtual workshop is the first event of the IAA Severo Ochoa Training Initiative which consists on a series of workshops on the use of Python packages for astrophysics/space science called ”PySnacks”.
+The PySnacks 1 virtual workshop is the first event of the IAA Severo Ochoa Training Initiative which consists on a series of workshops on the use of Python packages for astrophysics/space science called ”PySnacks”.

-PySnacks 1 consist of four sessions dedicated to fundamental packages (Pandas, Astropy, Astroquery) in combination with the Gaia and Pa-STARRS datasets which will take place on 22, 25, 29 March and 1 April 2022 from 10am to 1pm (CET),
+PySnacks 1 consist of four sessions dedicated to fundamental packages (Pandas, Astropy, Astroquery, Matplotlib) in combination with the Gaia dataset which will take place on 22, 25, 29 March and 1 April 2022 from 10am to 1pm (CET),

 Session 1 - 22nd March 2022
  - Basic queries